 Native Kitchen and Symmetry Financial Group presents Elizabeth Smart – “Where There’s Hope, There’s Healing”

 Elizabeth Smart is an internationally recognized survivor and a leader supporting all people impacted by sexual violence.
 In 2002, and when she was 14 years old, Elizabeth was abducted from her home in Salt Lake City and held prisoner for 9 months.
 Now, she is an outspoken survivor, acclaimed author and advocate for victims and their families.
 Her Asheville address will focus on hope and healing after trauma.
-It’s a message that’s especially relevant today, when so many people across the country are speaking up and sharing their stories as survivors.
+It’s a message that’s especially relevant today when so many people across the country are speaking up and sharing their stories as survivors.
 Elizabeth’s journey reminds us all that there is life after assault.
-That there is hope and healing for those who have been impacted by sexual violence.
+That there are hope and healing for those who have been impacted by sexual violence.

 Thursday, March 8th • 7:00pm